- Open Source CEO by Bill Kerr

 In sum

 If you take nothing else away from these examples, just remember that we all start in the same position.
-Thereās a hidden past to every success that starts off with many failures and pivots.
-The āovernight successā we see have mountains of late-nights, stress, and doubts in their rear view mirror.
+Thereās a hidden past to every success, marked by many failures and pivots.
+The āovernight successā we see has mountains of late nights, stress, and doubts in its rear-view mirror.

 But there is one common denominator with all these stories of success.
 The founders got started.
 And then they just kept going.
 Moving forward.
 One pivot at a time.